Who doesn’t love the idea of working from anywhere in the world without a set work schedule?

 One thing to note: we recommend running a full backlink audit before purchasing a domain to ensure that the domain isn’t being inflated by black-hat SEO practices like PBNs.
 We’ve seen far too many affiliate marketers buy a site with a strong backlink profile, only to be penalized by a Penguin algorithm update due to the black hat link building practices of the previous site owner.

 Affiliate marketing starts with building partnerships with sites in need of sales.
-CJ Affiliate (formerly Commission Junction) is our go-to resource for affiliate partnerships.
+We’ve tested out a handful of affiliate networks including CJ Affiliate and Impact.
+However, ShareASale is our go-to resource for affiliate partnerships.

-While affiliate marketers will likely see a much higher commission per sale by working directly with advertisers, CJ Affiliate is a great starting point.
+While affiliate marketers will likely see a much higher commission per sale by working directly with advertisers, ShareASale is a great starting point.

 This tool is a must-have for marketers who are looking to understand what content is driving the highest ROI for competitors, as well as analyzing on-page SEO issues.